AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

-We ensured our code is clear, easy to read, and well-organized.
+---We ensured our code is clear, easy to read, and well-organized.
 We used meaningful names for files, functions, and variables to make the purpose of each part obvious.
 Good comments are included to explain important parts of the code without overloading it.
 We also handled errors carefully to keep the application stable and avoid unexpected crashes.
 This approach makes the code easier to understand, debug, and maintain, especially when working in a team or on larger projects.
-Keeping the structure clean and readable helps ensure that future updates or new team members can quickly adapt to the project.
+Keeping the structure clean and readable helps ensure that future updates or new team members can quickly adapt to the project.---

 ## Version control